-Welcome to my vision of Pennsylvania Redware crafted in the traditions of the Pennsylvania German potters
+Welcome to my vision of Pennsylvania Redware.
+I hand make this pottery in the traditions of the Pennsylvania German potters

 My favorite Pennsylvania German saying is "Lieben und Geliebt zu werden Ist die Gröst Freud auf Erden” Translation = "To love and be loved is the greatest joy on earth"